TSIA Intelligence: Designing and Validating TSIA's First AI Experience

 Phase 1: AI Content Assistant

-AI Content Assistant was TSIA's first AI-powered feature, designed to summarize research reports, webinar transcripts, and frameworks.
+AI Content Assistant was TSIA's first AI-powered feature.
 I led UX research, competitor analysis, information architecture, user flows, wireframes, prototyping, and UI design.
+The goal was to help members get more out of individual pieces of content by summarizing research reports, webinar transcripts, and frameworks.

-The project established foundational AI interaction patterns, trust mechanisms, and user expectations that later informed AI Inquiry.
+This phase established the core AI interaction patterns, trust mechanisms, and user expectations that carried into everything that followed.

 Phase 2: AI Inquiry